egorka13/simple-ui-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.

-## Development server
+## Development process

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+1. Run `ng serve` to start a dev server.
+2. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+3. If you want to add new library component - please add it to the **app/library/components** folder

 ## Code scaffolding